dewey92/vuejs-webpack-intro/README.md

 `npm install`

 ## Run
-Yup, the config is ready, all you have to do is jut hit `webpack` on your project root directory
+Yup, the config is ready, all you have to do is jut hit `npm start` on your project root directory